 The third limb of Yoga is Asana.
-The physical aspect of yoga is this particular third step on the freedom’s path, and if we are being completely honest about it, the word asana doesn’t only refer the ability to perform a backbend or aesthetically impressive handstand, it means “seat”- specifically the seat that you would take for practising meditation.
-The only instruction of alignment that Patanjali gives for this asana is “sthira sukham asanam”, that is the posture or pose should be both steady as well as comfortable.
+The physical aspect of yoga is this particular third step on the freedom’s path, and if we are being completely honest about it, the word asana doesn’t only refer the ability to perform a backbend or aesthetically impressive handstand, it means “seat”- specifically the seat that you would take for practicing meditation.
+The only instruction of alignment that Patanjali gives for this asana is “Sthira Sukham Asanam”, that is the posture or pose should be both steady as well as comfortable.

-While various traditional texts such as Hath Yoga Pradipika list different postures like Padmasana or lotus pose and Virasana, the hero pose, well-suited for meditation, this text also reveals that the most essential and important posture is the sthirasukhasana which means “a posture which a practitioner can easily hold both comfortably and motionless”.
+While various traditional texts such as Hatha Yoga Pradipika list different postures like Padmasana or lotus pose and Virasana, the hero pose, well-suited for meditation, this text also reveals that the most essential and important posture is the sthira sukhasana which means “a posture which a practitioner can easily hold both comfortably and motionless”.

 The main notion behind is the ability to sit in a comfortable position, so we aren’t pulled by pains and aches of the body or any kind of restlessness due to an uncomfortable position.
 Perhaps this is a thing that needs to be considered when you do yoga next time if you always tend to go for “advanced” posture offered rather than the one which your body is able to attain.
 It is not about how many asanas you can do, it is about how many asanas you are really comfortable as well as steady in.

-Perhaps one of the greatest and fascinating things about this limb of Yoga is the fact that it can essentially mean two completely different things which leads use to two different directions at one point on the freedom’s path.
+Perhaps one of the greatest and fascinating things about this limb of Yoga is the fact that it can essentially mean two completely different things which lead us to two different directions at one point on the freedom’s path.

 The physical activity associated with the working with various breathing techniques alters our mind in a plethora of ways, and we can choose calming practices such as Chandra Bhadana which is moon piercing breath, or more stimulating breathing techniques like Kapalabhati which is skill cleansing breath.

 The fifth limb of Yoga is Pratyahara.
-Pratya is a Sanskrit word which means “withdraw”, “draw back” or “draw in” and the second part is ahara which refers to anything that we “take in” all by ourselves through various senses such as sights, sounds as well as smells that we take in continuously.
-When we are sitting in a formal practice of meditation, this is more likely be the first think that we actually do when we think that we are meditating and we focus on “drawing in”.
+Pratya is a Sanskrit word which means “withdraw”, “drawback” or “draw in” and the second part is Ahara which refers to anything that we “take in” all by ourselves through various senses such as sights, sounds as well as smells that we take in continuously.
+When we are sitting in a formal practice of meditation, this is more likely to be the first thing that we actually do when we think that we are meditating and we focus on “drawing in”.
 This practice of drawing inward can also include focusing on the way we breathe, so this limb is related directly to the pranayama too.